Many parents wonder: “How do I know if my child is saved?” I have heard this question frequently as their children get ready for baptism.

 Sometimes in the busyness of our church programs, we do not explicitly articulate the gospel message.
 Sadly, we don’t take the time to explain the basic foundational ideas of faith clearly and frequently enough.

 How do people come to believe in Jesus?
 Most people accept Jesus as their personal Lord and Savior.
-In fact, the vast majority of them do so before the age of 13.
+In fact, the research from the Barna Group tells us that the vast majority of them do so before the age of 13.
 Once we become an adult, the chance of becoming a Christian is around 6% for the rest of your life.

 The experience of how conversion takes place is not a one size fits all story, regardless of your age.